microsoft/vscode-arduino/README.md

 - Press <kbd>F5</kbd> to debug.

 To *test*, press <kbd>F5</kbd> in VS Code with the "Launch Tests" debug configuration.

+Debugging:

+- Logger outputs messages higher than info to the file `arduino.log` in the root of your git repository.
+- `console.log("message")` will output messages to the Debug Console of the initial Visual Studio Code instance.

 ## Code of Conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct).
 For more information please see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/#howadopt) or contact opencode@microsoft.com with any additional questions or comments.